JoelDreaver/LinVst3-X/README.md

 Plugins running in one process are not sandboxed, so if one plugin crashes then the whole lot might crash.

-LinVst3-X is not recommended for use with Bitwig.

 It's best to use plugins that already run with LinVst3 and/or use TestVst3 to test how a plugin might run under Wine.

 The LinVst3-X server can be preloaded